 Conclusions

-First, this study demonstrated that there are significant differences between CNDCs developed across G x E effects for potato.
-Therefore, any application of %Nc must use an appropriate CNDC (i.e., not significantly different) for the G x E interaction being considered.
+First, this study demonstrated that there are significant differences between CNDCs developed across G × E effects for potato.
+Therefore, any application of %Nc must use an appropriate CNDC (i.e., not significantly different) for the G × E interaction being considered.
 Second, this study developed an approach to communicate uncertainty in %Nc through the concise set of six parameters defined by the CNDC (i.e., a, b), CNDClo (i.e., alo, blo), and CNDCup (i.e., aup, bup), and the %Nc value computed from these three curves should be used in all subsequent computations to propagate uncertainty.
-Third, this study demonstrated that the statistical method used to derive CNDCs has an impact on the inferred %Nc values, and that the hierarchical Bayesian framework is less susceptible to bias due to biased experimental data than the conventional statistical methods.
+Third, this study demonstrated that the statistical method used to derive CNDCs affects the inferred %Nc values, and that the hierarchical Bayesian framework is less susceptible to bias due to biased experimental data than the conventional statistical methods.
 Therefore, future efforts to derive CNDCs should utilize the hierarchical Bayesian framework whenever possible.
-Fourth, the findings of this study suggest that variation in %Nc across G x E interactions necessarily extends to NUE, via the relationship between the CNDC and the CNUtEC.
-Therefore, NUE is dependent on the mechanisms that control N dilution (i.e., biomass partitioning), and future efforts to improve NUE should explicitly consider how G x E interactions affect N dilution.
+Fourth, the findings of this study suggest that variation in %Nc across G × E interactions necessarily extends to NUE, via the relationship between the CNDC and the CNUtEC.
+Therefore, NUE is dependent on the mechanisms that control N dilution (i.e., biomass partitioning), and future efforts to improve NUE should explicitly consider how G × E interactions affect N dilution.